esize/project-generator/READ.md

     * [x] Django
     * [x] Express
 * [x] Don't create a subfolder if only one template is selected
-* [ ] Check if starting directory is empty
+* [x] Check if starting directory is empty
+* [ ] Pass in project name in command
 * [ ] Change boilerplate variables with the project name, description, and license
-* [ ] Create a READ.md file and auto-populate with instructions from the various templates
 * [ ] Put it on GitHub
   * [ ] Create a new repository based on the project name, description, and license
   * [ ] Git add .
   * [ ] Commit with the message "initial commit"
   * [ ] Push to the new repository
 * [ ] Create a .project-settings file to contain settings choosen on initialization
+* [ ] Create a READ.md file and auto-populate with instructions from the various templates
 * [ ] Use the firebase api to add firebase as a backend type
 * [ ] Add commented modifiers to the templates:
   * [ ] Bootstrap